 2. Patient Experience

 When looking at their RCM practices and assessing how to improve, many facilities fail to factor patient experience into the equation.
-However, the experience a patient has at a facility, from signing in, to receiving their treatment, to paying their bill and everything in between can all affect incoming revenue.
+However, the experience a patient has at a facility, from signing in to receiving their treatment, to paying their bill and everything in between can all affect incoming revenue.
 High-quality patient experience was proven to greatly improve hospital revenue in one study conducted by Accenture.
 Providing superior customer service to patients affects their perception of a facility and will play a role in whether they return or seek out other providers for their next treatment.
 Further, a facility that offers transparent billing options and practices through their billing staff’s interactions with patients is likely to increase on-time payments.
 We discuss this a little further in the next section.

 3. Billing & Collections Processes

 Many healthcare facilities can find causes of missed revenue in their billing department.
 One common billing error comes from failing to collect payments at point-of-service.
 Availity conducted a study and discovered that a surprising number of facilities do not enforce POS collections and therefore either receive delayed payments or no payments at all, negatively affecting the health of their revenue cycle.
-In addition, facilities that do not take the necessary steps to communicate openly with patients and ensuring they understand their medical bill are more likely to suffer delayed payments.
+In addition, facilities that do not take the necessary steps to communicate openly with patients and ensuring they understand their medical bills are more likely to suffer delayed payments.
 In the day-to-day of a busy physician’s office, simply handing a patient a bill is easy and convenient, but a patient who does not thoroughly understand their charge and how to make payments likely will not make them.
 For facilities with lower revenue, a deep look into current billing practices may provide some answers.

 4. Quality Assurance Processes